-Apple is also rumored to have a new 10.2-inch iPad up its sleeve for 2019 and rumors are starting to pickup as we close in on the company’s fall launch window.
+The company is also rumored to have a new 10.2-inch iPad up its sleeve for 2019 and rumors are starting to pickup as we close in on the company’s fall launch window.

 10.2-inch iPad Rumors

-Nothing is set in stone, but reliable sources suggest that the 10.2-inch model is currently in production ahead of a release later on this year.
+Nothing is set in stone, but reliable sources suggest that the 10.2-inch model is currently in production ahead of a release later this year.